 So, what’s a good half marathon time for beginners?
 What should you expect at your age?

-On average we estimate, beginner males finish half marathons between 2:05 to 2:15.
+On average we estimate, beginner males, finish half marathons between 2:05 to 2:15.
 On the other hand on average, beginner females clock in between 2:20 and 2:30.
+These times are based on a relatively flat and easy course, as you add elevation and difficulty to the course the average times will increase.
 Average male race winners come in typically between 1:10 and 1:30, with the current world record being 58:01.
 Meanwhile, average female race winners cross that finish line between 1:15 and 1:25, with the current world record for females being 1:04:31.

 The following chart outlines what finish time you can expect going at a set pace.
 This can help you determine where you are at or potentially where you need to be to reach your goals.